 Cloud computing platforms that incorporate encrypted client communication provide a ready-made solution to this problem, offering a much more secure method of communication that easily trumps unencrypted email.

 So, as you can see, client portals offer law firms many benefits.
 But it’s not just lawyers who benefit — clients do, too.
 Tune in for part three of this series, where you’ll learn about how clients benefit from online portals and why many 21st-century legal clients who are used to 24/7 access to information prefer using this type of interface more than any other.

 Nicole Black is a Director at MyCase, a cloud-based law practice management platform.
 She is an attorney in Rochester, New York, and a GigaOM Pro analyst.
 She is the author of the ABA book “Cloud Computing for Lawyers” and co-author of the ABA book “Social Media for Lawyers: The Next Frontier,” and she co-authors “Criminal Law in New York,” a West-Thomson treatise.
 She speaks regularly at conferences regarding the intersection of law and technology and can be reached at email@example.com.

 MyCase is a leading all-in-one web-based case management software solution offering features that seamlessly cover all the daily functions that a modern solo and small law firm requires.
-To learn more about MyCase and get your 30-day free trial, visit www.mycase.com.
-Follow MyCase on Twitter at at @MyCaseInc.
+To learn more about MyCase and get your free trial, visit www.mycase.com.
+Follow MyCase on Twitter at @MyCaseInc.